-BART subcommands are invoked at the Linux command line.
+BART subcommands are invoked at the Linux command line as a BART user.
 You can invoke the bart program (located in the <BART_HOME>/bin directory) with the desired options to manage your BART installation.

 The following examples demonstrate ways of invoking BART.
 In these examples, the BART user account is named bartuser.